Affiliate links on Android Authority may earn us a commission. Learn more.

 The first thing you’re going to need is the proper beta software for your OnePlus smartphone.
 Luckily, the software is always easy to find at OnePlus.com.
 However, to make things even easier, use your OnePlus smartphone to visit one of the links below to be taken straight to the correct page:

 If you’re wondering where the links are for the OnePlus X, OnePlus 2, and OnePlus One, unfortunately, there are no OxygenOS beta builds for these devices anymore as they are too old.
-There’s also no beta build yet for the OnePlus 6T, as the device is still too new.
+There also are no beta builds yet for the OnePlus 7 Pro or the OnePlus 7 because they are too new.

 Once you are on the appropriate software download page (remember, you should be viewing the page on the OnePlus device on which you want to install the beta), click the tab link near the top of the page to go to the Beta Build section.
 Once there, you’ll see a big red button that says “download.”
 Click that, and wait for the download to finish.